jeffh/YACS/README.md

 ### Setup (Development)

 1. YACS uses a lot of dependencies.
 It relies on [pip][] to install most of them.
 Simply do:
-    `pip install -r requirements/development.txt` Which will install all the dependencies YACS needs (minus the database driver).
+    `pip install -r requirements.txt`
+   Which will install all the dependencies YACS needs, plus a PostgreSQL driver.

 2. Edit `DATABASES` variable in the `yacs/settings/development.py` file to your